landoskape/vrAnalysis/docs/workflows.md

 4. Check your work!
 You can also print a list of sessions that have finished quality control.
-I like doing this to sanity check that I curated successfully (where successfully means that I pressed the save and update DB button).
+I like doing this to sanity check that I curated successfully (where successfully means that I pressed the save and the update database button).
 Note that this _only_ checks if you updated the database, saving the results is a different part of the GUI.
-(But of course you can always reopen the `redCellGUI` for the same session and make sure it looks good.
+(But of course you can always reopen the `redCellGUI` for the same session and make sure it looks good).
 ```python
 for ses in vrdb.iterSessions(mouseName='ATL027', redCellQC=True):
     print(ses.sessionPrint())